nf-osi/nf-metadata-dictionary/README.md

 Here, `required` defines globally whether this slot *must* be filled out.
 For example, `specimenID` is required, and is included for assay data class definitions that involve a specimen.
 For that reason, it is not included at all in individual-level assay data (e.g. behavioral/psychological data).
-Situations where one has trouble filling in values for a required slot might indicate that the template being used doesn't actually "fit" the type of data/entity, and an additional one needs to be defined.
+Note: In situations where "the data meets the template", issues with a required slot might indicate that the template being used doesn't actually "fit" the type of data/entity, and an additional one needs to be defined.

 #### Enum